imjoy-team/imjoy-core/docs/api.md

 plugin = await api.getPlugin(config)
 ```

-Gets the API object of another plugin by its name, url or plugin source code.
+Gets the API object of a loaded plugin by its id or name.
+The plugin must be already loaded into the workspace.

 **Note 1:** If the plugin is terminated and you try to call its function, you will get an error.
 One solution to this is to use `try ... catch `(JavaScript) or `try: ... except: ...`(Python) statement to capture the error. <!--(TODO: this does not work for `native-python` plugin yet.)-->